Vaishnav253/DotNetAPI-/README.md

 Run database migrations:

---dotnet ef database update
+dotnet ef database update

 Start the application:

---dotnet watch run
+dotnet watch run

 The packages that are required to run the application is found in the itemgroup of the DotnetAPI.csproj file.

 To add the package for example:

---dotnet add package automapper
+dotnet add package automapper